Cybersecurity

 That’s where cybersecurity comes into play.

 Cybersecurity involves protecting our computers, networks, and data from unauthorized access, theft, or damage.
+Implementing robust access control measures ensures that only authorized individuals can access sensitive information, adding an essential layer of defense.

 Imagine a world without cybersecurity.
 It would be like leaving your house unlocked with all your valuables inside for anyone to take.
 In the digital world, these valuables are your personal information, financial data, and even national security secrets.
 Cybersecurity is the lock that keeps these valuables safe.